 Before getting started, read the benefits and considerations carefully.

 - Users do not need to remember another password.
 The user will log in to Dashlane like any other SSO application: with their SSO credentials.

 - Any 2FA configured at the SSO provider can also be used for logging into Dashlane via SSO.

 - No multi-step sign-up process for creating a Master Password.
 Once provisioned, users can sign in to Dashlane with an IDP-initiated or SAML-initiated login, app.dashlane.com, the mobile apps, or the browser extension.

 - VDI is fully supported with Dashlane SSO.

 - Zero-knowledge account recovery is not available for SSO users.
-The user's password is their SSO password and can be reset by anyone with rights to reset their SSO password.
-The SSO provider’s logs is relied on for any potential nefarious activity in this regard.
+The user's password is their SSO password and can be reset by anyone with the rights to reset their SSO password.
+Admins should rely on the SSO provider’s log to identify any potential nefarious activity.

 - Admins will still be required to use a Master Password to log in on all Dashlane platforms.
-You may choose to use a separate admin account for only the admin console, and use your standard user account for your SSO Dashlane account.
+You can choose to use a separate admin account for only the admin console and use your standard user account for your SSO Dashlane account.